How To Make Your Own Slime (No Borax Needed)

-We love easy recipes and cool stuff that let our kids be creative and use their hands whilst its raining outside- getting crafty and messy is the best way to keep boredom at bay!
-Slime is a bit of a craze at the moment- one ellaslist mum even knows a child at her daughter's school who sells pots of the stuff for $5 on the playground!
+We love easy recipes and cool stuff that let our kids be creative and use their hands whilst we're unable to spend as much time out and about as usual—and getting crafty and messy is the best way to keep boredom at bay!
+Slime is always a popular hit with kids, so we've scoped out the best at-home recipe to try this weekend.

 Source: 30 Days Facebook